What Is Tuscany Known For?

 One of the first things that comes to mind when thinking of Tuscany is its delicious food.
 What is Tuscan food?
 Only the best in Italian cuisine, from hearty pasta dishes to exquisite desserts.
 But what food is Tuscany known for?
 Some popular examples include ribollita (a thick soup made with beans and vegetables), panzanella (bread salad with tomatoes and onions), and fettunta (toasted bread rubbed with garlic).

-The best way to sample authentic Tuscan food from local chefs is with a culinary tour, like the Florence Historical Food Tour.
+The best way to sample authentic Tuscan food is with a Tuscan food tour.
+On our Florence Food & Wine Half-Day Tour, a local guide will escort you through the streets of Florence, offering samples at each stop.
 Or you can learn to cook these delicious dishes yourself with one of our best Tuscany cooking classes.
-A popular guest favorite is our Tuscany Pizza and Gelato Cooking Class from Florence.
+A guest favorite is our Tuscany Pizza and Gelato Cooking Class from Florence.

 Tuscan Wine

 Chianti is another well-known Tuscany wine, produced in the Chianti region of Tuscany and made from Sangiovese grapes.
 It is also one of Italy’s most famous wines, with its distinctive flavor and aroma that have been enjoyed by wine lovers around the world for centuries.
-You can sample Chianti on our Chianti Safari and Wine Tour or our Chianti Wine Tour in the Heart of Tuscany.
+You can sample Chianti alongside other Tuscan cuisines on our Tuscany Olive Oil & Wine Tour – From Florence or Tuscany Coffee & Wine Tour.

 Finally, Montalcino is a small town located south of Siena where some of Tuscany’s best red wines are produced.
 The vineyards here produce high-quality Brunello di Montalcino and Rosso di Montalcino wines.
-Explore Montalcino and try their wines on our Val d’Orcia Wine Tour in Tuscany.
+Explore Montalcino and try their wines on our Val d’Orcia Wine Tour in Tuscany, or combine both wine regions in two spectacular days with our 2 Day Val D’orcia & Chianti Wine & Olive Oil Tour.

 Travel Tuscany in Style with Tourist Italy!